Gyeongin Expressway

 The Gyeongin Expressway, officially Expressway No. 120, is an expressway in South Korea connecting the Yangcheon District of Seoul to the Nam District of Incheon.
-It is the oldest expressway in South Korea.
+It is the oldest expressway in South Korea, predating Gyeongbu Expressway by 3 years.
+Upon its opening, it reduced the travel time between Incheon and Seoul from one hour to 18 minutes, effectively integrating the two cities into a single living zone.

 Construction began March 24, 1967.
 The initial segment between Gajwa in the Seo District of Incheon and Yangpyeong-dong in the Yeongdeungpo District of Seoul opened on December 21, 1968.
+This was followed by the opening of the section from Gajwa to Incheon Port.
 In 1985, the easternmost segment between Yangpyeong and the Shinwol Interchange was transferred to Seoul, making Shinwol in the Yancheong District the new terminus.

 It was assigned route number 2 in 1983.
 In 2001, South Korea re-rationalized its expressway numbering system, and it was redesignated route 120.